Air Fryer Recipe

 Method

-- Prepare the lentil crust by combining the cooked lentils, breadcrumbs, garlic powder, paprika, salt, and pepper in a mixing bowl.
+2. Make the lentil crust by mixing the cooked lentils, breadcrumbs, garlic powder, paprika, salt, and pepper together in a mixing bowl.

-- Dip each cod bite into the beaten eggs, then roll it through the lentil breadcrumb mixture, pressing lightly to ensure the crust sticks.
+4. Dip each cod bite into the beaten eggs, then roll it in the lentil breadcrumb mixture, pressing gently so the coating sticks.

-- Lightly brush the cod bites with olive oil for added crispiness, then place them in the air fryer basket.
-Make sure not to overcrowd the basket.
+5. Lightly brush the cod bites with olive oil to help them crisp, then arrange them in the air fryer basket.
+Take care not to overcrowd the basket.

-- Once cooked, remove the cod bites from the air fryer and allow them to cool slightly.
+7. Once cooked, lift the cod bites out of the air fryer and let them cool slightly.
 Serve warm with lemon wedges.

 Why this works in an air fryer